Omar88magdy/Automated-google-maps-scraping-/README.md

 ls Downloads
   ```

-3. Navigate to the direcory
+3. Navigate to the directory
   ```sh
 cd Automated-google-maps-scraping-
    ```